 Our beautiful Malaysia celebrated Labour Day for the first time ever on 1st May, 1973.

-David was also appointed as the Chairman of the World Tamil Association in 1984.
+According to Aliran, he was also appointed as the Chairman of the World Tamil Association in 1984.
 Not to forget the book entitled, ‘Freedom That Never Came’ was penned by David which chronicled his insights on Malaysia’s post-independence era.